alejandro-isglobal/Biomarkers/Biomarkers.md

 - Two drug treatments: paroxetine or venlafaxine as active comparators

-- panel of peripheral biomarkers (including IL-6, IL-10, TNF-Î±, TNFRII, BDNF, CRP, MMP9 and PAI1) in depressed patients receiving paroxetine, venlafaxine, or placebo
+- panel of peripheral biomarkers (including IL-6, IL-10, TNF-a, TNFRII, BDNF, CRP, MMP9 and PAI1) in depressed patients receiving paroxetine, venlafaxine, or placebo

 Aim: assess the correlation between **biomarker levels** and response outcome: 17 item scale of depression symptoms; responders >50% in reduction from baseline (reduction from 2 to 1 = reduction from 10 to 5)